skypjack/entt/docs/md/entity.md

-  and adding to an entity all the components required to get it into the group can invalidate the iterators, unless users specify another type of component to use to induce the order of iteration of the view (in this case, the former is treated as a free type and isn't affected by the limitation).
+  and adding to an entity all the components required to get it into the group can invalidate the iterators, unless users specify another type of component to use to induce the order of iteration of the view (in this case, the former is treated as a free type and is not affected by the limitation).

-In other words, the limitation doesn't exist as long as a type is treated as a free type (as an example with multi type views and partial- or non-owning groups) or iterated with its own group, but it can occur if the type is used as a main type to rule on an iteration.<br/>
+In other words, the limitation does not exist as long as a type is treated as a free type (as an example with multi type views and partial- or non-owning groups) or iterated with its own group, but it can occur if the type is used as a main type to rule on an iteration.<br/>